Become a volunteer

 Sign me up!

-To become a Saving Scotland’s Red Squirrels volunteer, you’ll need to send us a few personal details so we can discuss opportunities with you.
-You can do this online when you join the general volunteering group.
+To become a Saving Scotland’s Red Squirrels volunteer, you’ll need to provide us with a few personal details so we can discuss opportunities with you.
+You can do this online by joining this general volunteering group.

-Please note that that majority of our volunteering opportunities are within project priority areas (parts of Aberdeenshire, Argyll, the Trossachs, Stirlingshire, Tayside, Dumfries & Galloway and the Scottish Borders).
+Please note that that majority of our volunteering opportunities are within project priority areas (parts of Aberdeenshire, Argyll, the Trossachs, Stirlingshire, Tayside).
+In the south of Scotland (Dumfries & Galloway and the Scottish Borders) volunteering is mainly carried out via our network of volunteer groups, many of whom are now operating independently of SSRS.
+They are always welcoming new volunteers and you can find out if there’s one near you by visiting our network directory.
 If in doubt you can contact us first to discuss, or check out the vacancies page on the Scottish Wildlife Trust website.

 Already a volunteer?